Rock climbing in the Grampians National Park

 No, with the exception of a current exemption for existing licensed tour operator that offer rock climbing and abseiling at Summerday Valley and Lookout Point Wall.

-These operators have been issued a variation to their existing licences, providing strictly conditional authorisation to continue undertaking their activities in three designated areas – Barc Cliff, Back Wall and a section of Wall of Fools – within Summerday Valley, and at Lookout Point Wall until 30 June 2020.
+These operators have been issued a variation to their existing licences, providing strictly conditional authorisation to continue undertaking their activities in three designated areas – Barc Cliff, Back Wall and a section of Wall of Fools – within Summerday Valley, and at Lookout Point Wall.

 There are no other exemptions to the existing restrictions within Special Protection Areas in the national park.